dbuscombe-usgs/doodle_labeller/README.md

 The approach taken here is to freehand label only some of the scene, then use a model to complete the scene.
 Sparse annotations are provided to a Conditional Random Field (CRF) model, that develops a scene-specific model for each class and creates a dense (i.e. per pixel) label image based on the information you provide it.
 This approach can reduce the time required for detailed labeling of large and complex scenes by an order of magnitude or more.

 This tool is also set up to tackle image labelling in stages.
 For example, by labeling individual classes then using the resulting binary label images as masks for the imagery to be labeled for subsequent classes.
+Labeling is acheived using the `doodler.py` script

+Label images that are outputted by `doodler.py` can be merged using `merge.py`, which uses a CRF approach again to refine labels based on a windowing approach with 50% overlap.
+This refines labels further based on the underlying image.

 ## How to use